wasmkit/diswasm/README.md

 # diswasm
 Disassembler for wasm binaries.
 At the moment this is more of a proof of code, a more established codebase and library will be published later on after completion of this project.

+> # NOTICE: This package will be migrated over to a new format very soon.
+Prepare yourself for the next level of wasm analysis.

 The way this program works is it determines the minimization level (called `funcPressure` in the code) of every single function in the wasm file.
 The minimization level is a category of 4 types of functions:
   1. `O(-1)` Imported functions
     - These functions have no content/bodies